 This year, if you have the guts to visit this Newburyport haunted house, be on the lookout for Page’s newest addition, the blade wielding guy of nightmares, Freddy Krueger.
 And if you aren’t too scared, say a hello to Bruce who loves to hang out, he doesn’t dress up in costume, and watch the fun unfold on Halloween night.

-Whether you’re planning on driving by or visiting on the big night, make sure you get there before October ends, come November 1st, the lights are out!
+Whether you’re planning on driving by on your way to a Newburyport Halloween Event or visiting on the big night, make sure you get there before October ends, come November 1st, the lights are out!